Fendrium/react_twitch_clone/README.md

 # React Twitch Clone

-A Twitch clone built with React, Redux and Redux Form
+A Twitch clone built with React, Redux, Redux Form and JSON Server

 The project is built following the Modern React with Redux course by Stephen Grider